 Please download "Terms of the Award" from https://hria.org/tmf/SmithOdyssey for information regarding use of the Award funds, indirect costs, payment schedule, reporting schedule, and other Awardee and Institutional requirements.
 A listing of Frequently Asked Questions may also be found at this site.

 Application Instructions

-APPLICATION DEADLINE Thursday, April 25 2024 (12:00 PM, U.S. Eastern Time)
+Deadline: Tuesday, April 29, 2025, at 12:00 PM, U.S. Eastern Time